Alpakash/the-occupied-traveler-named-triangle/README.md

 # The Occupied Traveler named Triangle
 Making an assignment which checks the occupation, travel info and whilst showing some cool triangles.

-# Newly Downloaded and Installed tools I've never really used extensively commercially before :)
+# Newly Downloaded and Installed tools I've never really used extensively/commercially before :)
 - Download and install
     - PHP 8.3.0
     - Composer